THOMASELOVE/2019-432-syllabus/README.md

 # 2019-432-syllabus

-Syllabus materials for PQHS 432 / CRSP 432 in Spring 2019 at CWRU
+This is the repository of syllabus materials for PQHS 432 / CRSP 432 in Spring 2019 with Professor Love at CWRU.

-View the syllabus at http://thomaselove.github.io/2019-432-syllabus
+To view or download the syllabus, visit http://thomaselove.github.io/2019-432-syllabus.